Goal Attainment Scaling (GAS)

 A Quantitative Method for Evaluating Attainment of Multiple Goals.

 This training is a didactic block of instruction followed by a workshop session in practical use of the G.A.S. method.
-This training will enable administrators, principals, counselors, program managers and evaluators to simultaneously rate the effectiveness of a program (like; (PBIS) Positive Behavioral Interventions and Supports ) to attain two or more goals by generating a single rating score that ranges from +1 (maximum effectiveness) to -1 (minimum effectiveness).
+This training enables administrators, principals, counselors, program managers and evaluators to simultaneously rate the effectiveness of a program (like; (PBIS) Positive Behavioral Interventions and Supports ) to attain two or more goals by generating a single rating score that ranges from +1 (maximum effectiveness) to -1 (minimum effectiveness).
 The score is a measure of the overall effectiveness of the program in meeting the two or more goals selected.

-In programs that intend to reduce violence in schools or increase positive behaviors, G.A.S. methods can generate rating scores on how successful the program has been on reducing the numbers or proportions of violent incidents of several types (e.g., bullying, verbal attacks, physical assaults, incidents involving weapons, etc.).
-G.A.S. methods can also be used to rate the success of programs to change attitudes that are relevant to school violence.
+In programs that intend to reduce violence in schools or increase positive behaviors, GAS methods can generate rating scores on how successful the program has been on reducing the numbers or proportions of violent incidents of several types (e.g., bullying, verbal attacks, physical assaults, incidents involving weapons, etc.).
+GAS methods can also be used to rate the success of programs to change attitudes that are relevant to school violence.
 Assuming that instrumentation exists to measure the attitudes that are to be changed, GAS can generate rating scores on several attitudinal factors (e.g., respect for self, respect for others, attitudes toward school authorities, self-control, etc.).